PythonDataScience24/AirBnB-DataScienceProject/README.md

 # Thank you
 Thank you for your interest, for visiting this page, or for collaborating with us.

-# Licences
+# Licenses
-Our project is open source.
-For further information and details consider the  LICENSE.md file, which will be uploaded soon.
+Our project is open source under the GNU General Public License v3.0.
+For further information and details consider the [LICENSE.md](LICENSE.md) file.